shalikadulaj/IoT-Mini-Project-1/README.md

 <details>

 <summary> STEP 3.
-Submit an experiment in FIT IOT-LAB Grenoble site using CLI tools </summary>
+Submit an experiment in the FIT IOT-LAB Grenoble site using CLI tools </summary>

 You can find more about CLI tools [here](https://www.iot-lab.info/legacy/tutorials/iotlab-experimenttools-client/index.html)

-In the same terminal and execute the following:
+In the same terminal execute the following:

 ```ruby
    username@grenoble:~$ iotlab-auth -u <username>